kbwal/IsoNet2/README.md

 **Fig. 3.** XY slices and corresponding masks of HIV tomograms that have been 1) reconstructed with weighted back projection, 2) CTF-deconvolved, 3) CTF-corrected and denoised

 ### 2.2.4 refine
-Train the network to predict missing-wedge-corrected, CTF-corrected, and denoised tomograms.
-Enabling `--CTF_mode` network multiplies the network input with the CTF, analogous to missing wedge mask application. `--mw_weight` determines how heavily missing-wedge correction is prioritized over denoising: here the ratio is 200 to 1. `--bfactor` boosts high frequency information for CTF correction.
+Train the network to predict missing-wedge-corrected, CTF-corrected, and denoised tomograms. `--cube_size` is the length of each subtomogram in voxels. `--mw_weight` determines how heavily missing-wedge correction is prioritized over denoising: here the ratio is 200 to 1.
+Enabling `--CTF_mode` network multiplies the network input with the CTF, analogous to missing wedge mask application. `--bfactor` boosts high frequency information for CTF correction.

 ```
-isonet.py refine tomograms.star --mw_weight 200 --bfactor 200 --CTF_mode network --gpuID <ids>
+isonet.py refine tomograms.star --method isonet2-n2n --cube_size 128 --epochs 70 --mw_weight 200 --CTF_mode network --bfactor 200 --gpuID <ids>
 ```

 ### 2.2.5 predict
 After training, apply the trained model to all of the original tomograms to obtain CTF-corrected, denoised, and missing-wedge-corrected tomograms.

 ```
 isonet.py predict tomograms.star isonet_maps/network_isonet2-n2n_unet-medium_96_full.pt --gpuID <ids>
 ```

 Once prediction is done, view your CTF-corrected, denoised, and missing-wedge-corrected tomograms!

 ![](./IsoNet/tutorial_figures/corrected.png)
 **Fig. 4.** XY slices of HIV tomograms CTF-corrected, denoised, and missing-wedge corrected using *IsoNet2* Refine.

 # 3. *IsoNet2* Modules

 ## prepare_star
 Generate a tomograms.star file in the same style as the RELION5 tomographic processing pipeline that lists tomogram file paths and acquisition metadata used by all downstream IsoNet commands.